-On the way home, placed upon the curb out front of a duplex on her street was an over sized hand- bag, bright colors faded and quilted, deliberately left there for someone like her who might appreciate it.
-She took it and inside was a black sweater, a spring coat, a small scented pillow, and a pair of slippers.
-She wished she could show it to Joe who never failed to marvel at such stories responding with a repetition of some of his own.
+On the way home, placed out front of a duplex on her street was an oversized hand- bag, quilting tread torn and color faded and obviously left for someone like her who would appreciate it.
+Inside was a black sweater, a spring coat, a small scented pillow, and a pair of slippers.
+She wished she could show it to Joe who never failed to marvel at such stories responding with a repetition of some of his many.

 A week has gone and Streetgirl has grieved, yet the mourning must come to an end.
-Tomorrow she shall shower and get ready for the B-Day.
-Nice if he was here to party with her.
-She’s a boring old buzz kill without him, so will be rolling alone.
+Tomorrow she shall shower and get ready for her birthday.
+Nice if he was here, she’s a boring old buzz kill without him, so will be rolling alone.
 The boys in The Jungle are in shock and will “miss you bro” (one of a kind).
-Princess sheds her tears, “envisioning your beautiful blue eyes, and giving thanks for that birthday cake back in 2014 when no one else cared”.
-Frankie, the new guy on the spot, speaks of you fondly and wishes he had known you longer (Streets had to put him in his place yesterday, you know how it is, but it’s cool now).
+Princess sheds her tears, “envisioning your beautiful blue eyes”.
+Frankie, the new guy on the spot, speaks of you fondly and wishes he had known you longer.
 Tip of the ice berg.
 Hope they let you grow your lovely beard back.
 When the time is right, we’ll sit by your grave and drop you a big blast.
 Cheers!